In The Pink – Serious Rosés from Home and Away

 Most of the fruit is drawn from dry-grown bush vines on Powderbark Vineyard’s ironstone gravel hilltop.
 With a focus on freshness, the fruit from these vines was picked on the cusp of full maturity.
 The Mourvèdre was then pressed as bunches using a traditional, ultra-light Champagne cycle along with a small percentage of Vermentino for its freshening acid streak and a splash of flesh-giving Cinsault.
 The juice was run directly to seasoned French oak barriques and fermented with indigenous yeasts.

-With a touch more colour this year, it’s wonderfully aromatic, with high-toned notes of citrus, berries, wet slate, Provençal herbs and a refreshing, inviting tonic lift.
+With a touch more colour this year, it’s wonderfully aromatic, with high-toned notes of citrus, berries, wet slate, provençal herbs and an inviting, refreshing tonic lift.
 The muscle of 2024 is there, apparent in the powerful, complex flavours, silky weight and base notes of wet minerals and iron, earth and salt.
 Spice and fresh acid cut, too, and it has a long draw.
 Dimension and detail—this is a class act.

 Swinney Mourvèdre Rosé 2024